tkhamez/neucore/doc/API.md

 - The CSRF token to use in POST, PUT and DELETE requests. `GET /user/auth/csrf-token`

 Character API
-- Return the logged in EVE character. `GET /user/character/show`
+- Return the logged-in EVE character. `GET /user/character/show`
 - Update a character with data from ESI. `PUT /user/character/{id}/update`

 Group API
 - List all public groups that the player can join. `GET /user/group/public`

 Player API
-- Return the logged in player with all properties. `GET /user/player/show`
+- Return the logged-in player with all properties. `GET /user/player/show`
 - Checks whether groups for this account are disabled or will be disabled soon. `GET /user/player/groups-disabled`
 - Submit a group application. `PUT /user/player/add-application/{gid}`
 - Cancel a group application. `PUT /user/player/remove-application/{gid}`